ZappaRoberto/VDCNN/README.md

 ## Dataset

 The dataset used for the training part are the [Yahoo!
 Answers Topic Classification](https://www.kaggle.com/datasets/b78db332b73c8b0caf9bd02e2f390bdffc75460ea6aaaee90d9c4bd6af30cad2) and a subset of [Amazon review data](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/) that can be downloaded [here](https://drive.google.com/file/d/0Bz8a_Dbh9QhbZVhsUnRWRDhETzA/view?usp=share_link&resourcekey=0-Rp0ynafmZGZ5MflGmvwLGg).
+All this datasets are maneged by Dataset class inside dataset.py file.

+### Yahoo!
+Answer topic classification

+The Yahoo!
+Answers topic classification dataset is constructed using the 10 largest main categories.
+Each class contains 140000 training samples and 6000 testing samples.
+Therefore, the total number of training samples is 1400000, and testing samples are 60000.
+The categories are:

+* Society & Culture
+* Science & Mathematics
+* Health
+* Education & Reference
+* Computers & Internet
+* Sports
+* Business & Finance
+* Entertainment & Music
+* Family & Relationships
+* Politics & Government

+### Amazon Reviews

+The Amazon Reviews dataset is constructed using 5 categories (star ratings).

 > **Warning**